 It is important for investors in physical gold to periodically follow what is happening in other segments of the precious metals industry.
 Today we will examine volume in the futures market.

-Futures contracts represents the ownership of gold at a future time.
+Futures contracts represent the ownership of gold at a future time.
 As designated by the contract expiration date.
 The futures market is often referred to as the “paper market”.
 Due to the fact that many multiples of contracts trade hands for each gold bar that backs it up.
 The fact remains that each contract ultimately allows the holder to receive delivery of 100 ounces of physical gold bullion.
-In general, the futures market is what is what larger institutions and hedge funds use.
+In general, the futures market is what larger institutions and hedge funds use.
 That is when they desire to take control of tens of thousands of ounces of gold in a short period of time.

 Ultimately the physical market is what drives long-term price trends; however, over the short run, the more speculative interest which participates through futures has a major impact on price swings.
 For gold investors who are looking to time either their purchases or sales for greater value, paying attention to indicators on the futures market can help.

-Futures Volume – All Time Highs
+Futures Volume – All-Time Highs

 One such indicator we will discuss today is futures volume; stated another way: how many contracts for delivery changed hands during a given period.
 Let us look at the history of gold trading volume on a monthly basis since 1980:

 Notice in the lower right of the chart.
-The highest monthly volumes of all-time were recently registered from late-2017 through mid-2018.
+The highest monthly volumes of all time were recently registered from late-2017 through mid-2018.
 With certain months witnessing over 700 million contracts traded.

 In other words, the most interest that has ever been recorded in gold futures history occurred just one year ago.